maxlevesque/ToDoWhenNewPaperPublished/README.md

   * upload to researchgate
   * upload to academia.edu (I deleted my account in May 2014)
   * fill in ENS website
+  * put in on HAL (usefull to later fill CNRS's CRAC)
   * add to CV
   * Kudos?
   * acschemworx?